Willy Adames Player Props: Brewers vs. Giants

-Willy Adames -- with an on-base percentage of .175 in his past 10 games, 141 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the San Francisco Giants, with Sean Manaea on the mound, on May 5 at 10:15 PM ET.
+Willy Adames -- with an on-base percentage of .225 in his past 10 games, 103 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the San Francisco Giants, with Alex Cobb on the mound, on May 6 at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Rockies.
+In his most recent appearance, he had two hits (going 2-for-3 with an RBI) against the Giants.

 Willy Adames Game Info & Props vs. the Giants